bochora3000/hello-world/README.md

 # hello-world
-This repository is meant for educational purposes only
+This repository is meant for educational purposes only - this readme file has been modified